MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 14. Below **Action**, select **+ Add an action** and **Restrict access or encrypt content in Microsoft 365 locations**.

-15. Select the checkbox of **Restrict access or encrypt content in Microsoft 365 locations** again and select **Everyone.
+15. Select the checkbox of **Restrict access or encrypt content in Microsoft 365 locations** again and select **Block everyone.
 Only the content owner, the last modifier and the site admin will continue to have access.**

 16. Below **User notification**, select the slider to **On** and select **Customize the policy tip text**.